Gentle on the skin, biodegradable and a luxurious shine - find out all the advantages and disadvantages of the trend fiber Tencel here

 Tencel is the brand name for a man-made cellulose fiber, i.e. an industrially manufactured fiber made from natural raw materials.
 The fabric is based on wood fibers and is therefore environmentally and skin-friendly.
 Tencel fabric is versatile and a good alternative to synthetic fibers and cotton.
 Not only at slow fashionLabels can be read on the labels of cuddly shirts, leggings or Workout clothesone term more and more often: Tencel™.
 Here you can find out everything about the advantages and disadvantages of Tencel fabric, what the fiber is made of and why the man-made fiber is so sustainable.

 What is Tencel fabric?

 Tencel is the brand name for lyocell.
 The Austrian manufacturer Lenzing AG coined this brand name and all rights are reserved.
 For this he was awarded the European Environment Prize.
-The material consists of Wood fiber.
+The material consists of Wood fibre compounds.
 It is therefore a more ecological alternative to other materials such as polyester, viscose and the like.
 But also an alternative to the classic one cotton.

 What is Tencel made of?